nickjj/dotfiles/README.md

 If you added a theme with good contrast ratios please open a pull request to get it added to the script.

-### How to fix Neovim taking a long time to open when inside of WSL?

-It primarily comes down to either VcXsrv not running or a firewall tool blocking access to VcXsrv and it takes a bit of time for the connection to time out.

-You can verify this by starting Neovim with `nvim -X` instead of `nvim`.
-This will prevent Neovim from connecting to an X server.
-This also means clipboard sharing to your system clipboard won't work, but it's good for a test.

-Neovim will try to connect to that X server by default because `DISPLAY` is exported in the `.config/zsh/.zprofile.local` file.
-Installing and configuring [VcXsrv](https://sourceforge.net/projects/vcxsrv/) as per these dotfiles will fix that issue.

-If it still persists, it might be a software firewall issue.
-You can open TCP port 6000 and also restrict access to it from only WSL 2.
-This will depend on which tool you're using to configure that but that should do the trick.

 ### Where is the original Vim config?